What does it really take to get lean or reach your health and body composition goals?

 For example, perhaps, in a given month, you didn’t see many changes in your scale weight—but when you compared side-by-side photos, you realized there was more muscle definition in your shoulders and quads!
 This is a sign that your body composition is changing.
 Perhaps the scale did not change because you gained muscle and lost approximately the same body fat.
 Gram for gram, fat takes up more space than muscle.[5]

-At WAG, we have found that combining measurements, progress photos, and the average trend of a client’s body weight (rather than the daily scale weights) is a great way to assess overall body composition progress.
+We have found that combining measurements, progress photos, and the average trend of a client’s body weight (rather than the daily scale weights) is a great way to assess overall body composition progress.

 So, if you do not have access to some of the “fancier” methods of testing described above, that’s okay!
 You can still keep an eye on how your body is changing.
+Below, we will also describe how various body fat percentages look and feel, which will help you gauge which one describes your current status.

 Level 1 – No Muscle Definition / Heading Toward Obesity

-Body fat percentage: Men > 20%, Women > 30%
+Body fat percentage:

 What does this look and feel like?